andybyers21/HTML-Resume-Builder/markdown/resume.md

 ## Technical Experience

-- Item with [link](http://www.example.com).
-Links will work both in the html and pdf versions.

 ### FREELANCE DEVELOPER: Jan 2020 - Present

 Delivering tools such as static websites for local business, Django platforms with SQL databases, web scrapers, Python automation tools and basic data engineering using Pandas and Jupyter Notebook.

 Delivered an internet monitor thingy

-I am a maintainer of the open source Dracula organisation, developing dark themes for software developers.
-I have deployed a personal knowledge management website (notes.ajb.app).
-Overcoming the challenge of how to link connected notes, organise information associatively and weed out segmentation.
-(The site works on top of a local folder of plain text Markdown files).
-I try to have a product mindset in everything I design and understand creating value, not features.

 Stuff about getting clients and stuff